compgeolab/website/news/msc-seminar-2025.md

 {{ macros.figure("../images/news/msc-qualification-yago.jpeg", caption = "Yago presenting Magali at IAG-USP 2025 MSc seminar", alt="A man stands at a podium in a classroom, delivering a presentation.
 He is wearing a white t-shirt and glasses, and is positioned behind a wooden desk with a laptop and water bottle.
 On the projection screen behind him is a slide displaying the word Magali alongside a circular red-and-teal logo.
 The classroom has a drop ceiling with fluorescent lights, a green chalkboard on the right, and several cables extending across the floor in front of the presenter." ) }}

 Check out the [presentation in HTML format](https://yagomcastro.github.io/magali-msc-qualification/).
 The [presentation materials](https://github.com/YagoMCastro/magali-msc-qualification) are publicly available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en):

-The research team welcomes feedback and collaboration proposals from interested researchers in the field of magnetic microscopy and computational geophysics.